orcunSarmis/Readme-Generator/README.md

   ## Usage

-  PP
+  PPP

   ## Contributing

-  UU
+  LLL

   ## Installation

   To install necessary dependencies, run the following command:

-  PP
+  GGG

   ## Tests

   To run tests, run the following command:

-  KK
+  TTT

   ## License

-  This project  is licensed under the BSD 3 license.
+  This project  is licensed under the MIT license.

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at JJ.
+  If you have any questions about the repo, open an issue or contact me directly at EEE.
 You can find more of my work at [john](https://github.com/john/).